kalpanagl/main/Data Warehouse.md

 ### <a name="Create-zero"></a>Create zero copy table clones in warehouse UI
 **Create zero copy table clones in warehouse UI:2024-11-21T18:30:00Z**

+Building upon the T-SQL table clone command, citizen developers can create zero copy table clones using the Warehouse UI with a single click.

 ### <a name="Data-warehouse"></a>Data warehouse REST APIs
 **Data warehouse REST APIs:2024-01-30T18:30:00Z**

+The lakehouse will support 3-part naming convention.
+It enables you to add schemas to your lakehouses, which is consistent with the current warehouse experience.